EO4wellness/T-I-L/polyglot/la-otra/French/README.md

 * Tu es Alice?
 Are you Alice?
 * Tu es un cheval? | Are you a horse?
 * un chat et un garcon | a cat and a boy
-* Un garcon manges une orange | A boy is eating an orange.
+* Un garcon mange une orange | A boy is eating an orange.
 * un chat et un chien | a cat and a dog
 * un chien et un cheval | a dog and a horse
 * C'est un chien. | It is a dog.